New Orleans (CNN) — You'll definitely be called "baby" and "sweetie" in New Orleans. And chances are, you'll love it.

-Chris Hannah is the head bartender at the French 75 bar inside Arnaud's restaurant in the French Quarter.
+Until recently, Chris Hannah was head bartender at the French 75 bar inside Arnaud's restaurant in the French Quarter.
 In 2017, the plush jewel-box of a bar won the coveted James Beard Award for Outstanding Bar Program.

-Hannah, who has lived in New Orleans for 14 years, often draws maps for guests to get them to the Garden District, via the historic streetcar's St. Charles line.
+Hannah has lived in New Orleans for 15 years, and has often drawn maps for guests to get them to the Garden District via the historic streetcar's St. Charles line.
 He recommends getting off at Jackson Avenue.

 "I specifically suggest that if guests are willing to have a cocktail-to-go -- which you should, it's part of the fun, free way of life here in New Orleans -- is to get a Bloody Mary at Igor's," Hannah said.

 Igor's is a 24-hour dive bar, complete with laundromat.
 From there, Bloody Mary in hand, start zigzagging the numbered streets, soaking up all the stately Garden District homes.

 "Halfway in the tour, you end up in Tracey's or Parasol's, which are both off Third Street.
 Sit down, relax, have a po' boy, have a beer, take your beer to go, walk back up to Prytania and over to Washington and then you'll finish in the Lafayette Cemetery," Hannah said.

 It's definitely a daytime tour, because the impressive 19th-century cemetery closes at 3 p.m.
 Elaborate above-ground tombs are the norm here because much of the city sits below sea level.